 We give a model theoretic proof that if there is a counterexample to Vaught's conjecture there is a counterexample such that every model of cardinality \aleph_1 is maximal (strengthening a result of Hjorth's).
+In the process we analyze three examples of sentence characterizing \aleph_1 .
 We also give a new proof of Harrington's theorem that any counterexample to Vaught's conjecture has models in \aleph_1 of arbitrarily high Scott rank below \aleph_2 .

 The three red herrings1 are false leads towards solving Vaught's conjecture.
 Here is one strategy for establishing Vaught's conjecture that there is no sentence of $L{\omega_1,\omega}$ that has exactly \aleph_1 countable models.
-Hjorth [9, 8], using descriptive set theoretic results of Mackey and others, has established that if there is a counterexample then there is one that has no model in \aleph_2 .
-On the other hand, unpublished results of Harrington show that every counterexample has models with arbitrarily large Scott ranks below \aleph_2 .
+Hjorth [10, 9], using descriptive set theoretic results of Mackey and others [4], has established that if there is a counterexample then there is one that has no model in \aleph_2 .
+On the other hand, unpublished results of Harrington2 show that every counterexample has models with arbitrarily large Scott ranks below \aleph_2 .
 This supports the notion that one might construct a model of an arbitrary counterexample that has cardinality \aleph_2 .
 The resulting contradiction would yield the conjecture.
-In the introduction we give some background on the conjecture and describe the three red herrings.
+In this paper we show that this proof strategy and the published arguments for Hjorth's theorem give rise to some misleading thoughts about which are the crucial issues for investigating the conjecture: the three red herrings.
+After a brief review of Vaught's conjecture that fixes some terminology we state our results in more detail and make the red herrings more specific.

-Recall that Vaught's conjecture [19] concerns the number of countable models of a countable first-order theory, or more generally, of a sentence in the infinitary logic $L{\omega_1\omega}$, where countable conjunctions and disjunctions but only finite strings of quantifiers are allowed for some countable vocabulary τ .
+Recall that Vaught's conjecture [22] concerns the number of countable models of a countable first-order theory, or more generally, of a sentence in the infinitary logic $L{\omega_1\omega}$, where countable conjunctions and disjunctions but only finite strings of quantifiers are allowed.
 The conjecture states: